mblue8nix/mysql_shell_plugins/README.md

 # mysql_shell_plugins
 My MySQL shell plugins

-This repo is a place holder for my mysql shell scripts.
+This repo is a place holder for my mysql shell plugin scripts.
+These scripts get added to the mysql_shell_plugin directory.
+MySQL's plugins can be found [here mysql_shell_plugins](https://github.com/lefred/mysqlshell-plugins)

+The scripts bellow are my own custom plugin I added for various reasons.

+These examples I would put these scripts in `mysqlshell-plugins/blue/`

 # mts_balance.py